 Analytical and field data show that the quality and characteristics of groundwater produced from the Evangeline aquifer show the same trends when comparing current data to that of the seven previous sampling.
-These comparisons can be found in Tables 4-6 and 4-7, and in Charts 4-1 to 4-18 of this summary.
-Increasing or decreasing trend statements made here are based on an R-square value (slope) of 0.03 or greater.
-An R-square value of less than 0.03 is considered to have only a slight or no change.
+These comparisons can be found in Tables 4-6 and 4-7, and in Charts 4-1 to 4-17 of this summary.
+Increasing or decreasing trend statements made here are based on an R-square value of 0.03 or greater and a p-value of 0.05.

-Over the 21-year period data averages show that eight analytes have shown a general increase in concentration.
-These analytes are: pH, chloride, alkalinity, sulfate, total phosphorus, barium, iron, and zinc.
-For this same time period, the average concentrations for five analytes have demonstrated a decrease.
-These are: temperature, specific conductance (field and lab), color, total Kjeldahl nitrogen, and copper.
+Over the 24-year period data averages show that two analytes have demonstrated a decrease.
+These are: temperature and total dissolved solids.
 The remaining parameters show no consistent change or are non-detect.

-The current number of wells with SMCL exceedances has decreased from the previous sampling event in FY 2013.
-In FY 2013, eight wells reported at least one SMCL exceedance with a total of 11 exceedances.
-In FY 2016, six wells reported at least one exceedance with a total of nine exceedances.
+The current number of wells with SMCL exceedances has stayed the same from the previous sampling event in FY 2016.
+In FY 2016, at least one SMCL exceedance was reported in six wells with a total of nine exceedances.
+In FY 2019, at least one SMCL was exceeded in nine of 11 wells with 12 total exceedances